dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 - `PlayerControls.cs`
 - `PlayerControls.inputactions`

-This provides every piece of code needed up until [0:51:32](https://youtu.be/GxlxZ5q__Tc?si=IwRe5YcFsOCC25dQ&t=3082) in the tutorial, covering the frogger movement section.
+This is a 10% completed version of Frogger.
+It provides every piece of code needed up until [0:51:32](https://youtu.be/GxlxZ5q__Tc?si=IwRe5YcFsOCC25dQ&t=3082) in the tutorial, covering the frogger movement section.
 Takes little to no manual setup just drag and drop and it should work.

 ## Mostly Completed Tutorial Setup